lorenzotomada/NS_continuation/tutorial.md

 This project allowed to investigate the interplay between mesh properties, mesh refinement and continuation algorithms in the unsteady case of a known benchmark in literature.

 The experiments are in complete accordance with what was observed in preliminary investigations using FEniCS.
-However, the depth at which they were carried out is much bigger: aspects which have been investigate here include the use of a continuation algorithm, mesh refinement (both during time-stepping and after continuation), different mesh properties (symmetry, distortion) and so on.
+However, the depth at which they were carried out is much bigger: aspects which have been investigated here include the use of a continuation algorithm, mesh refinement (both during time-stepping and after continuation), different mesh properties (symmetry, distortion) and so on.

 Summarizing, we can convey the following message: while it is known that symmetrical meshes might perform poorly in the case of bifurcating phenomena (as pointed out by [Quaini et al.](https://www.tandfonline.com/doi/abs/10.1080/10618562.2016.1144877)), it is also true that simple tweaks like distortion and refinement can be turn out to be useful in recovering the desired solution and providing a way to reconstruct the bifurcation diagram.